 Why List at 7%?

 It’s important to remember that when listing your home, a large portion of that commission (potentially ½) is offered to the broker/agent responsible for bringing the buyer of the property.
 The amount of “cooperating commission” is prominently noted in the MLS where all local agents can see it.
 Agents are very aware of the potential commission they will receive when showing a home.
 This is not a bad thing, but a human thing.
 Most of us have jobs—you should know how much money you will make for doing your job.
 That is nothing to be ashamed of.
 Most real estate agents will happily admit that a large portion of their job is a labor of love.
 They love the industry, they love their clients, they love the negotiation…but they still do have some anticipation of getting paid.
-That beings said, at any given time, for any particular price range of homes, there are a lot homes to choose from.
+That beings said, at any given time, for any particular price range of homes, there are a lot homes for sale to choose from.
 Depending on the market and the location, there may be thousands of homes that fit a potential home buyer’s criteria.
 When assisting their clients on which homes they will view first, I know that most agents put their client’s well-being first, but that still leaves a ton of homes to see.
 It’s not too shocking that homes that are listed, offering more money to the agent that brings a buyer, get shown first.
 If you have your home listed for sale – do you want it shown FIRST to a new home buyer?

 Dangle That Carrot